iBug/iBug-source/_posts/2020-09-19-build-github-pages-with-github-actions.md

 ---
-title: Build GitHub Pages with GitHub
+title: Build GitHub Pages with GitHub Actions
 excerpt: Why use an external service when there's an in-house GitHub service?
 tags: development github-pages
 redirect_from: /p/37